The best indoor plants that absorb moisture can lower humidity considerably without racking up your electricity bills.

 Philodendron – best plant for absorbing moisture in the bathroom

 This is rated as one of the bathroom plants that absorb moisture.
-Therefore, if it is good for absorbing the excess moisture in the bathroom, it must be good for absorbing moisture in the rest of the home.
+If it is good for absorbing the excess moisture in the bathroom, it must be good for the rest of the home.

 Since there are many varieties of philodendrons, you can choose the one that grows upwards instead of one that grows like a vine.